Codeyrw/IBCS/README.md

 ogb==1.3.6

 ## Download the datasets
 The OOD datasets (Spurious-Motif, MNIST-75sp, Graph-SST2) are provided by [DIR](https://github.com/Wuyxin/DIR-GNN).
-As for TUdataset (MUTAG, IMDB-BINARY, PROTEINS, DD), they can be directly and automatically downloaded while running the code.
+As for TUdataset (MUTAG, IMDB-BINARY, PROTEINS, DD), they can be directly downloaded while running the code.
 For OGB data, the code can also automatically download them.
-For convenience, we have provided all datasets in [Google Drive link](https://drive.google.com/drive/folders/1Dtfjej8BZVy16bfxMtkh1hjavF9XDbpo), where TUdatasets can be found in './data/raw' directory.
-Please download the 'data.zip' file and unzip them to 'data/' directory at the root path.
+For convenience, we have provided all datasets in the [Google Drive link](https://drive.google.com/drive/folders/1Dtfjej8BZVy16bfxMtkh1hjavF9XDbpo), where TUdatasets can be found in the './data/raw' directory.
+Please download the 'data.zip' file and unzip it to the 'data/' directory at the root path.

 ## Instructions to run the code